 Collect and store as much information on the customer

 as well as the order as you can.
 This will allow you to show that

 they did indeed buy from you knowingly.

 Use 3D secure and other

 This forces the consumer to take extra steps to

 validate their identity at the time of the sale which can defer

 them from committing “friendly fraud” later on.

 Get a signature whenever

 Proof of signature is ideal as it stops a customer

 from using the excuse that they did not get the item.

-one, having to deal with people trying to steal from you is all part of running
+Having to deal with people trying to steal from you is all part of running

 a business.
 You may not be able to use guards and alarms like you can

 Use your own data against them

 Using your own data to prevent chargebacks is a

 very effective way to stop a thief from coming back and striking again.

 Unfortunately, merchants often don’t Blacklist

 the users that did a chargeback allowing new transactions to go through.

 They take the data from all of the merchants on their systems and use

 it to create a master blacklist.
 So even if the merchant did a chargeback

 with a different merchant you may be protected.